Over the course of 500 bloody years, the Native American genocide carried out by both European settlers and the U.S. government left millions dead.

-It’s about systems of oppression that for centuries worked to wipe out Native American populations and acquire their territorial holdings by force.
+At the root of the conflict lay systems of oppression that for centuries worked to wipe out Native American populations and acquire their territorial holdings by force.
 Through war, disease, forced removal, and other means millions of Native Americans died.

-In the succinct words of historian Roxanne Dunbar-Ortiz, “genocide was the inherent overall policy of the United States from its founding.”
+As historian Roxanne Dunbar-Ortiz said, “genocide was the inherent overall policy of the United States from its founding.”

 And if we consider the United Nations’ definition of genocide authoritative, Dunbar-Ortiz’s assertion is right on the mark.
 The U.N. defines genocide as:

 “Any of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such: killing members of the group; causing serious bodily or mental harm to members of the group; deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part; imposing measures intended to prevent births within the group; and forcibly transferring children of the group to another group.”